elibenporat/boss/README.md

 ### Roadmap

-* 0.1: Working library that exports a vector of pitches to CSV and Bincode
+* 0.1: Working library that exports a vector of pitches to CSV with a clean API
 * 0.2: Error handling
 * 0.3: Gameday XML data pull for extra data
 * 0.4: Substitutions, RE288, Venue MetaData